 Tips to Making This Russian Borscht Recipe

-My baba made her borscht with big chunky bone-in pieces of beef and ox tail, but we can’t get quality beef or ox tail here, so we’ve used pork ribs for my Russian borscht recipe, which are delicious and fall off the bone.
+My baba made her borscht with big chunky bone-in pieces of beef and ox tail, but we can’t get quality beef or ox tail here, so we use pork ribs for this Russian borscht recipe, which are delicious and fall off the bone.

 If you prefer a more beetroot-driven borscht then by all means adjust my Russian borscht recipe and shift the balance of vegetables and use more beetroot.
 I’ve tried to recreate my Baba’s borscht that I grew up eating and this recipe results in that but it may be a different borscht to that with which you’re familiar and grew up slurping.